hartwigmedical/platinum/README.md

   locally.
 If you've made any modifications this will be immediately obvious.
 Also there are multiple branches containing Platinum versions that are compatible with different underlying Pipeline5 releases.
 To run with different `pipeline5` versions you may have to switch to a different branch, which requires basic knowledge of `git`.
-This approach allows us to keep shipping updates without worrying about keeping compatability with old versions forever, while also not marooning users without a working Platinum.
+This approach allows us to keep shipping updates without worrying about keeping compatibility with old versions forever, while also not marooning users without a working Platinum.

 ### Really-Quick Kubernetes Refresher